gabrieljohndusing/general_assembly_jabberwocky_project_5/README.md

 | `ngram_range` | `(1,3)` |

-This model was trained using the articles pulled from the news search api, with our training dataset consisting of 52\% non-disaster articles and 48\% articles.
+This model was trained using the articles pulled from the news search api, with our training dataset consisting of 52\% general articles and 48\% disaster-related articles.
-We were able to obtain a train-test accuracy of 100\% - 99\%.
+We obtained a train-test accuracy of 100\% - 99\%.

 #### Topic Modelling